fluid-project/infusion/README.md

 __value__: "module(s)" (String)
 _only available to custom builds_

-The include option takes in a comma-separated string of the [Modules](#modules) to be included in a custom package.
-If omitted, all modules will be included (demos and tests will not be included).
+The `--include` option takes a comma-separated string of the [Modules](#modules) to be included in a custom package.
+Only these modules and their dependencies will be included.
+By default, all modules are included; however, demos, examples and tests are never included with custom builds.

 ```bash
 npm run build:pkg:custom -- --include="fluid-inline-edit, fluid-ui-options"